 Have you ever even mentioned you’d like to play a gig in THEIR homes?

-Do NOT dive into a campaign without a PLAN.
+Do NOT dive into a campaign or launch a monthly subscription service without a PLAN.

 Know which platforms to use and understand how to run a smooth effective campaign.

-You can pre-order my book ‘Crowdstart,’ to help you plan out your campaign by clicking here.
+You can download a free chapter of my book ‘Crowdstart,’ to help you plan out your campaign by clicking here.

 1. Calculate – Assess what you have to work with!
 How many fans are in your communities – socials, newsletter, physical mailing addresses and YES even telephone #’s